georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 ![Dataset split Pie](assets/images/dataset-split.png)

 Further down, there are two graphs displaying the model training history.
 The user can see a graph representing the model training accuracy across the train and validation sets.

-The user can also view a graph respresentng the model loss over time.
+The user can also view a graph respresenting the model loss over time.
 It can be ascertained through these two graphs that the model neither overfit nor underfit. and they follow normal trainig trajectories.

-Finally, under the two graphs is an evaluation of the generaised performance on the test set.
+Finally, under the two graphs is an evaluation of the generalised performance on the test set.
 This displays a Data Frame showing a loss of 0.0204, and an accuracy of 0.9917 (99%).

 ![Model Training History](assets/images/model-training.png)
 ![Model Performance](assets/images/model-performance.png)